How to Extract Raw Data and What Is Included

 Confidence Images

-A confidence map or confidence image, and it's commonly used in LiDAR scanning and depth sensing to represent how reliable or accurate each pixel’s depth value is.
+A confidence map or confidence image is commonly used in LiDAR scanning and depth sensing to represent how reliable or accurate each pixel's depth value is.

 • White = High confidence